samos123/samos123.github.com/content/ml/stable-diffusion-on-gce-t4-vm.md

 ```
 gcloud compute ssh $INSTANCE_NAME -- -NL 7860:localhost:7860
 ```
+This is helpful for when your virtual machine doesn't have a public IP address or has firewall rules setup.

 You should now be able to acces the Stable Diffusion Web UI by going to the following URL in your browser: [http://localhost:7860](http://localhost:7860)